John Morton (American politician): Early life

+Morton was born in Ridley, in Chester County, present-day Delaware County, Pennsylvania, in 1724 or 1725.
+His father, also named John Morton, died before his birth.
+His mother, Mary Archer, later married John Sketchley, a land surveyor of English ancestry.
+Sketchley raised and educated Morton, also training him in surveying.

+Both of Morton's parents were of Finnish descent.
+His family background can be traced to the Forest Finns, settlers from eastern Finland who moved to central Sweden in the 16th and 17th centuries to practice slash-and-burn farming.
+Although his family roots have traditionally been traced to Rautalampi in northern Savo, DNA research suggests that they may have originally come from Kangasniemi parish in southern Savo.
+In 1654, Morton’s great-grandfather Martti Marttinen (Mårten Mårtensson, or Morten Morteninpoika) emigrated with his family to the Swedish colony of New Sweden on the Delaware River, where his descendants anglicized their name to Morton.

+Like his stepfather's father, Morton was a respected member of his community.
+He was an active member of the Anglican Church in Chester County, and served as a church elder.

 Political career

 Morton was elected to the Pennsylvania Provincial Assembly in 1756.
 The following year he was also appointed justice of the peace, an office he held until 1764.
 He served as a delegate to the Stamp Act Congress in 1765.
 He resigned from the Assembly in 1766 to serve as sheriff of Chester County.
 He returned to the Assembly in 1769 and was elected speaker in 1775.
 Meanwhile, his judicial career reached its pinnacle with his appointment as an associate justice of the Supreme Court of Pennsylvania in 1774.

 Morton was elected to the First Continental Congress in 1774 and the Second Continental Congress in 1775.
 He cautiously helped move Pennsylvania towards independence, though he opposed the radical Pennsylvania Constitution of 1776.
-When in June 1776 Congress began the debate on a resolution of independence, the Pennsylvania delegation was split, with Benjamin Franklin and James Wilson in favor of declaring independence, and John Dickinson and Robert Morris opposed.
+When in June 1776 Congress began the debate on a resolution of independence, the Pennsylvania delegation was split, with Benjamin Franklin and James Wilson in favor of declaring independence, and John Dickinson, Robert Morris, Charles Humphreys and Thomas Willing opposed.
 Morton was uncommitted until July 1, when he sided with Franklin and Wilson.
-When the final vote was taken on July 2, Dickinson and Morris abstained, allowing the Pennsylvania delegation to support the resolution of independence.
+When the final vote was taken on July 2, Dickinson and Morris absented themselves, allowing the Pennsylvania delegation to support the resolution of independence.
 Morton signed the Declaration on August 2 with most of the other delegates.

 Morton was chairman of the committee that wrote the Articles of Confederation, although he died, probably from tuberculosis, before the Articles were ratified.
+He was the first signer of the Declaration of Independence (and writer of the Articles of Confederation) to die, barely nine months after the Declaration's signing on July 4, 1776.